RadMousa/RadwaMo-Data-Analysis-Portfolio/README.md

 ## Main Techniques Used

 * Importing Pandas to use for data cleaning and manipulation.
 * Importing NumPy to use for numerical analysis and regression.
 * Importing Matplotlib and Seaborn to use for data visualisation.
 * Correlation analysis.
 * Outlier detection using IQR.
 * Linear regression.

-(Insert screenshots of charts and notebook outputs here.)

 ## Dataset